HallettLab/plant-microbe-seminar/content/post/2022-01-24-abdullah-et-al-2017-frontiers-in-plant-science/index.md

 What they found
+They discuss plant defense responses to co-infection, which can trigger host immunity and susceptibility, and impact hormone signaling.
+Then they touch on how the host environment can alter microbial lifestyle between commensal to pathogenic.
+Opportunistic pathogens are sometimes able to utilize growth promoting factors produced by other pathogens, which facilitate attacks by both pathogens on the host.
+Certain pathogens are not even considered pathogenic unless they co-occur with other microbes.
+Genetic adaptations promoting virulence and pathogenicity show close evolutionary histories between certain pathogens that are found in co-infections.

 Why it matters
 Pathogens are one of the greatest threats to plants, and understanding the implications of multiple-pathogen coinfections provides a unique perspective that can inform disease management decisions.
 Pathogens can behave differently when alone rather than co-infecting the host with another pathogen, so it is particularly important to think about the consequences of co-infection.